-Please contact the Disability Ministry Coordinator if you think any of the supports listed would be helpful to your student.
+Please contact the Director of Disability Ministries if you think any of the supports listed would be helpful to your student.
 If you have another idea, pass it along and we'll try to make it work.

 Strategies and Ideas